SkeloGH/dragster/README.md

 ## Implementation so far

 - Racing stage: basic elements rendering and gearboxed movement, you actually need to shift up to get the car into 1st gear, so no race, yet.

+## Follow up progress

+I've setup a Trello board to organize the activities and progress: https://trello.com/b/HSQprJjb/dragster-game